lotfio/conso/README.md

 ```
 * The execute method is where all your command logic should be executed.
 * You can create helper methods withing the same command class.
-* You can create Helper classes inside `Helpres` folder and use them with your commands.
 # Available methods
 ```php
  Input methods: